 The proportion of the U.S. market that is made up of generic products has been increasing over time.
 In 2005, generic contraceptive products held 47% of prescription volume and 34% of sales and, by 2011, those values had risen to 68% and 44%, respectively.
-As of December 2014, 78% of the prescription volume and 42% of sales of combined hormonal contraceptives, or CHCs, in the U.S. were generated by generic products.
+For the year ended December 31, 2015, approximately 80% of the prescription volume and approximately 41% of sales of combined hormonal contraceptives, or CHCs, in the U.S. were generated by generic products.
 If this trend continues, it may be more difficult to introduce Twirla, if approved, as a branded contraceptive, at a price that will maximize our revenue and profits.
 Also, there may be additional marketing costs to introduce Twirla in order to overcome the trend towards generics and to gain access to reimbursement by payors.
 If we are unable to introduce Twirla at a price that is commensurate with that of current branded contraceptive products, or we are unable to gain reimbursement from payors for Twirla, or if patients are unwilling to pay any price differential between Twirla and a generic contraceptive, our revenues will be limited.
-For example, in light of the introduction of the generic version of the Ortho Evra product by Mylan Inc. in April 2014, and the subsequent discontinuation of distribution of Ortho Evra by Janssen in order to be competitive and gain market share, we may increase the rebates available to commercial payors or we may provide incentives to consumers covered by non-governmental payors, such as coupons or rebates, in order to make up for the difference in the copayment for Twirla and the generic patch product.
+For example, in light of the introduction of the generic version of the Ortho Evra product by Mylan Inc. in April 2014, and the subsequent discontinuation of distribution of Ortho Evra in October 2014 by Janssen in order to be competitive and gain market share, we may increase the rebates available to commercial payors or we may provide incentives to consumers covered by non-governmental payors, such as coupons or rebates, in order to make up for the difference in the co-payment for Twirla and the generic patch product.

-Physicians, patients and payors may not adopt a new contraceptive patch due to concerns based upon the prior experience with or perception of the currently marketed contraceptive patch.
+Prescribers, patients and payors may not adopt a new contraceptive patch due to concerns based upon the prior experience with or perception of the currently marketed contraceptive patch.

-The Ortho Evra® contraceptive patch, or Evra, was introduced in early 2002 and was the first FDA-approved contraceptive patch.
+The Ortho Evra[®] contraceptive patch, or Evra, was introduced in early 2002 and was the first FDA-approved contraceptive patch.
 The following is a brief history of the Evra market experience:

 - Evra had rapid uptake in the contraceptive market, achieving a 10% share of the CHC market by September 2003.
-The initial approved labeling for Evra indicated that it delivered a daily EE dose of 20 micrograms. - · Following the approval of Evra, users of Evra began to report thrombotic and thromboembolic events to the FDA. - A pharmacokinetic study was conducted in 2005 and later published in the Journal of Clinical Pharmacology comparing Evra to an oral contraceptive, which demonstrated that Evra was delivering higher serum concentrations of EE compared to an oral contraceptive with an EE dose of 35 micrograms.
-A pharmacokinetic study evaluates how the body handles a given drug over time; these studies are conducted by measuring the amount of time it takes for the drug to be absorbed, distributed and eliminated throughout the body.
+The initial approved labeling for Evra indicated that it delivered a daily EE dose of 20 micrograms. - · Following the approval of Evra, users of Evra began to report thrombotic and thromboembolic events to the FDA. - A pharmacokinetic study was conducted in 2005 and later published in the Journal of Clinical Pharmacology comparing Evra to an oral contraceptive, which demonstrated that Evra was delivering higher serum concentrations of EE compared to an oral contraceptive with an EE studies are conducted by measuring the amount of time it takes for the drug to be absorbed, distributed and eliminated throughout the body.